Skip to Main Content

 Digital environments built around Peru's heritage and Andean landscapes

-Here is how this works in practice.
-Matte painting and digital-environment work in Peru frequently extends or recreates locations that domestic productions can't always shoot freely — Machu Picchu, Sacred Valley terraces, Caral pyramids, Chan Chan adobe complexes, Kuelap fortress walls and the Cusco colonial core all sit under Ministerio de Cultura and INC heritage protocols that limit physical access.
+Matte painting and digital-environment work in Peru often extends or recreates places that domestic shoots can't always film freely.
+Machu Picchu, Sacred Valley terraces, Caral pyramids, Chan Chan adobe complexes, Kuelap fortress walls and the Cusco colonial core all sit under Ministerio de Cultura and INC heritage rules.
+These rules limit physical access.

-Here is the short of it.
-Our environment teams at Cinesphere VFX, Tondero VFX, Audiovisual Project Perú and La Mecha Post in Lima handle the digital reconstructions and set extensions that fill the gap, working from reference plates captured under INC permit alongside archive photogrammetry, drone passes flown under DGAC clearance, and historical records from Peruvian archaeology archives.
-The work has supported titles in the Llosa magical-realist custom, Tondero comedy slates, Wiñaypacha-style Andean drama, and global productions routing through Lima-Sacred Valley-Cusco shoot corridors where VFX supervisors can travel on-set in a single day.
-Brief volume runs from single set extensions for a contained drama through to full digital-world builds for ambitious genre productions seeking the visual scope of Peru's vertical landscapes without the location overhead.
+Our environment teams at Cinesphere VFX, Tondero VFX, Audiovisual Project Perú and La Mecha Post in Lima handle the digital rebuilds and set extensions that fill the gap.
+They work from reference plates captured under INC permit, plus archive photogrammetry, drone passes flown under DGAC clearance, and historical records from Peruvian archaeology archives.
+This work has backed titles in the Llosa magical-realist tradition, Tondero comedy slates, and Wiñaypacha-style Andean drama.
+It also supports global shoots routing through the Lima-Sacred Valley-Cusco corridors, where VFX supervisors can reach the set in a single day.
+Brief volume runs from single set extensions for a contained drama up to complete digital-world builds for ambitious genre shoots.
+These aim for the visual scope of Peru's vertical landscapes without the location overhead.

-Here is the breakdown.
 Pipelines combine 2D matte painting in Photoshop and Mari with 2.5D projection setups for shots with parallax and gentle camera moves.
-Full 3D environment builds in Maya, Houdini and Cinema 4D for dynamic camera work — Unreal Engine 5 increasingly drives real-time previs and final-quality environments on virtual-production tie-ins at the Lima stages now equipped for LED volumes.
+Full 3D environment builds run in Maya, Houdini and Cinema 4D for dynamic camera work.
+Unreal Engine 5 now drives real-time previs and final-quality environments.
+These power virtual-production tie-ins at the Lima stages now equipped for LED volumes.

-Here is what that looks like on the ground.
-Photorealistic rendering through Arnold, V-Ray and Redshift handles the lighting integration, with careful colour-temperature matching to the high-altitude Andean light, the Pacific coastal haze around Lima, and the Amazon basin's diffuse green light when productions reach into Iquitos and Madre de Dios.
-We set up INC and Ministerio de Cultura pre-approval for any reconstruction of UNESCO-listed sites, manage Ley 26370 rebates paperwork where the project qualifies, and supplement the capital's render capacity through cloud farms in Brazil, Chile and Argentina when shot counts spike.
-Final delivery handles DPX and EXR sequences for downstream compositing or finished plates for offline edits at Festival de the capital or Cusco Film Festival timelines.
+Photorealistic rendering through Arnold, V-Ray and Redshift handles the lighting blend.
+Our team carefully matches colour temperature to the high-altitude Andean light and the Pacific coastal haze around Lima.
+The same care covers the Amazon basin's soft green light when shoots reach into Iquitos and Madre de Dios.
+We set up INC and Ministerio de Cultura pre-approval for any rebuild of UNESCO-listed sites.
+Where the project qualifies, our team manages Ley 26370 rebate forms.
+We also boost the capital's render power through cloud farms in Brazil, Chile and Argentina when shot counts spike.
+Final delivery handles DPX and EXR sequences for downstream compositing.
+We can also provide finished plates for offline edits on Festival de the capital or Cusco Film Festival timelines.

 FAQ